 Key elements of the initiative include new one-on-one exporter support services, greater access to market intelligence, and matched grants for government and industry associations to work together on market expansion.
 The Agricultural Trade and Market Access Cooperation (ATMAC) Program is open for applications that "help Australia's agricultural sector to open, improve and maintain access to overseas markets by building stronger, mutually beneficial relationships with trading partners, neighbouring countries and international organisations".

-Australia exports around half of its annual fisheries and aquaculture production by value, specialising in high unit value products for the growing Asian market.
-As a trade-exposed industry, the seafood sector is subject to trends in world markets, global market disturbances (such as COVID-19), in key trading partners and the effect of Australia’s exchange rate on the price received for exports and for competing imports.1
+Australia exports about half of its annual fisheries and aquaculture production by value, specialising in high unit value products for the growing Asian market.
+As a trade-exposed industry, the seafood sector is subject to trends in world markets, global market disturbances (such as COVID-19), key trading partners and the effect of Australia's exchange rate on the price received for exports and for competing imports.1

 One of the most significant threats to Australian seafood exporters is the current lack of market diversification.

 Dependence on limited Asian export markets carries significant commercial risk as was evident during the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 and more recently the COVID-19 outbreak.
 The Australian seafood sector is increasingly looking to further develop alternative global export markets such as the United Kingdom, the European Union, the United States and India in order to minimise risk exposure.

 Australian seafood exports